-- 5.12.1 Highest and best use is the use, from a participant perspective, that would produce the highest value for an asset.
-Although the concept is most frequently applied to non-financial assets as many financial assets do not have alternative uses, there may be circumstances where the highest and best use of financial assets needs to be considered. - 5.12.2 The highest and best use must be physically possible, (where applicable), financially feasible, legally allowed and result in the highest value.
+5.12.1 Highest and best use is the use, from a participant perspective, that would produce the highest value for an asset.
+Although the concept is most frequently applied to non-financial assets as many financial

+- 5.12.2 The highest and best use must be physically possible, (where applicable), financially feasible, legally allowed and result in the highest value.
 If different from the current use, the costs to convert an asset to its highest and best use would impact the value. - 5.12.3 The highest and best use for an asset may be its current or existing use when it is being used optimally.
-However, highest and best use may differ from current use or even be an orderly liquidation. - 5.12.4 The highest and best use of an asset valued on a stand-alone basis may be different from its highest and best use as part of a group of assets, when its contribution to the overall value of the group must be considered. - 5.12.5 The determination of the highest and best use involves consideration of the following: - a) To establish whether a use is physically possible, regard will be had to what would be considered reasonable by participants. - b) To reflect the requirement to be legally permissible, any legal restrictions on the use of the asset, e.g. town planning/ zoning designations, need to be taken into account as well as the likelihood that these restrictions will change. - c) The requirement that the use be financially feasible takes into account whether an alternative use that is physically possible and legally permissible will generate sufficient return to a typical market participant, after taking into account the costs of conversion to that use, over and above the return on the existing use.

-5.13.0 Premise of Value - Current Use/Existing Use

-5.13.1 Current use/existing use is the current way an asset, liability, or group of assets and/or liabilities is used.
+However, highest and best use may differ from current use or even be an orderly liquidation. - 5.12.4 The highest and best use of an asset valued on a stand-alone basis may be different from its highest and best use as part of a group of assets, when its contribution to the overall value of the group must be considered. - 5.12.5 The determination of the highest and best use involves consideration of the following: - a) To establish whether a use is physically possible, regard will be had to what would be considered reasonable by participants. - b) To reflect the requirement to be legally permissible, any legal restrictions on the use of the asset, e.g. town planning/zoning designations, need to be taken into account as well as the likelihood that these restrictions will change. - c) Therequirement that the use be financially feasible takes into account whether an alternative use that is physically possible and legally permissible will generate sufficient return to a typical market participant, after taking into account the costs of conversion to that use, over and above the return on the existing use. - 5.13.0 Premise of Value Current Use/Existing Use - 5.13.1 Current use/existing use is the current way an asset, liability, or group of assets and/or liabilities is used.
 The current use may be, but is not necessarily, also the highest and best use.